Whittingehame Tower: History and structure

-Tradition
+Morton at Whittinghame

 According to Regent Morton's "Confession", in January 1567 Morton, the Earl of Bothwell, the future husband of Mary, Queen of Scots, and William Maitland of Lethington, the queen's secretary, were entertained at Whittinghame by the owner, Archibald Douglas.
 Maitland was the laird of Whittingehame's brother-in-law.

 It is said that they conferred together in the shelter of a yew tree in the grounds to plot the murder of Henry Stewart, Lord Darnley, Queen Mary's unpopular and increasingly estranged husband.
 Morton, just returned from exile in England after the murder of David Rizzio, was unenthusiastic, and requested the queen's direct guidance.
 Despite the queen's reluctance to give the matter her sanction, the plot put together at Whittingehame was put into effect in due course.

 Mary's half-brother, the Earl of Moray, was received at Whittingehame by Morton and Lethington about 18 months later, and they concurred with his expression of horror at the murder of Darnley.
 Bothwell was by then an outlaw.
 Moray certainly stayed at Whittingehame on 12 August 1567.

+Gum tree

 The first cider gum (Eucalyptus gunnii) in Great Britain is said to have been planted in the grounds of the castle in 1853, and to have survived for over one hundred years.